-A passionate educator, Ms. Gustafson is on faculty at Blue Lake Fine Arts Camp, where she teaches private lessons and coaches chamber groups and the harp ensemble during the summer.
-Ms. Gustafson has been a Young Artist with Da Camera of Houston since August 2016, which has allowed her to teach in public, private, and charter schools all across Houston.
+A passionate educator, Stephanie is a co-founder and co-director of the Houston Youth Harp Ensemble, a Saturday morning program that helps harp students in Houston further their musical growth and build an essential harp community.
+Additionally, Stephanie is on faculty at Blue Lake Fine Arts Camp, a summer program in Twin Lake, Michigan, where she teaches private lessons, coaches chamber groups, and conducts the harp ensemble.
+Since August 2016, Stephanie has also been a Young Artist with Da Camera of Houston, which has allowed her to teach in public, private, and charter schools all across Houston.
 Through Da Camera, she held a year-long musical residency with the students of The Monarch Institute, a school for kids with neurological disorders, and currently works with the TREK program at Travis Elementary.
 When in Baton Rouge, she makes visits at The Emerge Center, a school for kids with diagnosed behavioral and communication disorders, where she gives demonstrations and presents short musical programs for children ages 2 to 6.
 She also maintains an active private teaching studio for students of all ages in Houston.